siphc/cs35l-final-project/README.md

+# Welcome!
+This is our repo for our CS35L final project (Group 45).
+To start off:
+- Read through this README (setup steps are below)
+- Read through [client/README.md](client/README.md) for end-to-end testing information
+- Read through [server/docs/README.md](server/docs/README.md) for information on how to run and test the backend

 # READ ME BEFORE YOU PUSH!!!
 We have a GitHub Project set up to track our progress throughout the course of this project.
 Please utilize it by doing the following:
 - **Do NOT push to `main`!!!**